FatsackFails/fatsackfails/src/site/page/privacy-policy.md

 We may disclose your Personal Data in the good faith belief that such action is necessary to:
 - To comply with a legal obligation
-- To protect and defend the rights or property of Fatsack Gaming
+- To protect and defend the rights or property of Fatsack Fails
 - To prevent or investigate possible wrongdoing in connection with the Website
 - To protect the personal safety of users of the Website or the public
 - To protect against legal liability